ircdocs/modern-irc/index.md

 Server authors that wish to extend one of the numerics listed here SHOULD make their extension into a [client capability](#capability-negotiation).
 If your extension would be useful to other client and server software, you should consider submitting it to the [IRCv3 Working Group](http://ircv3.net/) for standardisation.

-Note that for numerics with very "human-readable" informational strings for the last parameter which are not designed to be parsed, such as in `RPL_WELCOME`, servers commonly change this last-param text.
+Note that for numerics with "human-readable" informational strings for the last parameter which are not designed to be parsed, such as in `RPL_WELCOME`, servers commonly change this last-param text.
 Clients SHOULD NOT rely on these sort of parameters to have exactly the same human-readable string as described in this document.
 Clients that rely on the format of these human-readable final informational strings may fail.
 We do try to note numerics where this is the case with a message like *"The text used in the last param of this message varies wildly"*.

 ### `RPL_WELCOME (001)`